EstherSlabbert/CICD-with-Jenkins/README.md

 java -version
 ```

-Install Jenkins (pust in a 'provision.sh' script and run):
+Install Jenkins (put in a 'provision.sh' script and run):
 ```bash
 #!/bin/bash
 # add repository key to system